Healthy Silver Bay Chinese Evergreen (Aglaonema 'Silver Bay') in low, also known as Silver Bay Chinese Evergreen

 Tips

 Use distilled or filtered water.
-Spring and summer are optimal.
+A practical check: spring and summer are optimal.

 Use the App Alongside This Care Guide